Student Accessibility Services (SAS) Program

 Diagnostic Learning Services

 For students with learning differences, SAS offers excellent assessment services to determine learning style, strengths and weaknesses.
-Small group reading and math classes, academic support for mainstream classes, and academic accommodations are available for students with verified learning disabilities.
+Small group reading and math classes, tutoring, academic support for mainstream classes, and academic accommodations are available for students with verified learning differences.

 SAS offers computer-aided instruction with special equipment for students who are unable to use a computer in the traditional manner.
-SJCC offers a fully-equipped High Tech Computer Center where assistance in learning to use specialized equipment, as well as one-on-one tutoring, are available for students with disabilities.
+SJCC offers a fully-equipped High Tech Computer Unit where assistance in learning to use specialized equipment, as well as one-on-one tutoring, are available for students with educational and functional limitations.
 The alternate media specialist provides students with accommodations such as books on tape, e-Text, or material scanned for WYNN, JAWS, and Braille.

 Adapted Physical Education

-A variety of adapted physical education classes are offered at SJCC for individuals with disabilities to promote fitness, muscular strength, endurance, flexibility, and independence.
+A variety of adapted physical education classes are offered at SJCC for individuals with functional limitations to promote fitness, muscular strength, endurance, flexibility, and independence.
 Class offerings include weight training, fitness for life, and physical conditioning.